shelkesanchit/Skill-Swap-Platform-main/README.md

 ### 4. Deploy
 - Click "Create Web Service"
-- Render will automatically build and deploy your application
+- Render will automatically install dependencies from requirements.txt and start your application
 - You'll get a URL like `https://your-app-name.onrender.com`

 ### 5. Post-Deployment